 Basin Electric has a vegetation management program to ensure the transmission of safe and reliable electrical power while minimizing adverse impacts on the environment.
 The Transmission System Maintenance Division (TSM) is responsible for the Transmission Vegetation Management Program that maintains approximately 2,505 line miles of electric transmission right of way, which are operated at voltages from 115 kV to 345kV.

-- Non-compatible vegetation shall be cleared from the right-of-way when authorized by easements, landowner/tenant or controller.
+- Non-compatible vegetation will be cleared from the right-of-way as per the easements granted.

-- Herbicide application to clear cut areas to prevent regrowth on right-of-way where applicable and to control small brush for right-of-way access for operation and maintenance of power lines.
+- Herbicide application to prevent regrowth on right-of-way may be applied to control small brush for right-of-way access for operation and maintenance of power lines.

-Vegetation planted within Basin Electric rights-of-way must not exceed a maximum height of 12 feet at maturity, and may not interfere with Basin Electric's access and/or maintenance requirements.
-Vegetation planted on Basin Electric power line rights-of-way must be approved by Basin Electric Land Management.
+Vegetation planted within Basin Electric rights-of-way must not interfere with Basin Electric's access and/or maintenance requirements.
+If your tree planting plan includes area with the power line right-of-way, it must be pre-approved by Basin Electric right-of-way division, even if it is part of an NRCS (Natural Resources Conservation Service) or other federal or state agency-sponsored conservation plan.
+Vegetation planted on Basin Electric power line rights-of-way must be approved by Basin Electric right-of-way division.